 Many of the supplies can be found at the affiliate links below:

 Start with cutting your fabric the correct size.
-You can choose a light weight fabric or something heavy and still like canvas.
-Just be sure to purchase the correct bonding tape (light weight or heavy weight) that matches the weight of your fabric.
+You can choose a lightweight fabric or something heavy and still like canvas.
+Just be sure to purchase the right bonding tape (lightweight or heavyweight) that matches the weight of your fabric.

-If your bag is shaped different than a square or rectangle then place your bag flat on top of the fabric and draw an outline of the bag onto the fabric, one inch beyond the fabric edge.
+If your bag shape is different than a square or rectangle, then place your bag flat on top of the fabric and draw an outline of the bag onto the fabric, one inch beyond the fabric edge.